openstack-archive/fuel-docs/pages/reference-architecture/neutron-intro/0200-neutron-tech-intro.rst

 Neutron versus Nova-Network
 ---------------------------

-OpenStack networking with Neutron (Quantum) has some differences from Nova-network.
+OpenStack networking with Neutron has some differences from Nova-network.
 Neutron is able to virtualize and manage both layer 2 (logical) and layer 3 (network) of the OSI network model, as compared to simple layer 3 virtualization provided by nova-network.
 This is the main difference between